tylerbcrawford/tylerbcrawford/README.md

 ## About Me

 I'm a technical support specialist with over 15 years of experience in customer service and troubleshooting.
-Recently certified in cybersecurity from the University of Toronto, I am passionate about enhancing security measures and fostering collaboration to ensure best practices are met.
+Recently certified in cybersecurity from the University of Toronto, I excel at translating complex technical concepts for non-technical audiences, creating clear and comprehensive documentation, enhancing security measures through effective communication, and fostering collaboration to ensure best practices are implemented.

 ## Skills